-- 1. Ensure the vehicle is electronically unlocked. - 2.
-Put the key in the ignition. - 3.
-Cycle eight times rapidly (within 10 seconds) between the 1 (OFF/LOCK) position and 3 (ON).
+1. Ensure the vehicle is electronically unlocked.

+2. Put the key in the ignition.

+3. Cycle eight times rapidly (within 10 seconds) between the off position and on.

-Note: The eighth turn must end in the 3 (ON) position.
+Note: The eighth turn must end in the on position.
 The doors will lock, then unlock, to confirm that the programming mode has been activated.

-- 4. Within 20 seconds press any button on the remote entry transmitter.
+4. Within 20 seconds press any button on the remote entry transmitter.
 Note: If more than 20 seconds have passed you will need to start the procedure over again.
-The doors will lock, then unlock, to confirm that this remote entry transmitter has been programmed. - 5.
-Repeat Step 4 to program each additional remote entry transmitter. - 6.
-Turn the ignition to the 1 (OFF/LOCK) position after you have finished programming all of the remote entry transmitters.
+The doors will lock, then unlock, to confirm that this remote entry transmitter has been programmed.

+5. Repeat Step 4 to program each additional remote entry transmitter.

+6. Turn the ignition to the off position after you have finished programming all of the remote entry transmitters.

 Note: After 20 seconds, you will automatically exit the programming mode.
 The doors will lock, then unlock, to confirm that the programming mode has been exited.